felipead/dotfiles/sublime-text/README.md

 Sublime Text
 ============

-**DISCLAIMER:** These scripts will only work for Sublime Text 3 under Mac OS X.
+**DISCLAIMER:** These scripts will only work for Sublime Text under Mac OS X.

-On Mac OS X these settings should be copied to folder `~/Library/Application Support/Sublime Text 3/Packages/User`.
+On Mac OS X these settings should be copied to folder `~/Library/Application Support/Sublime Text/Packages/User`.

 There's a `install.sh` script, just run it.
 The script will also install [Package Control](https://packagecontrol.io).